pkuzan/aws-basics/lab/aws-basics.md

 less application.log
 ```
 Hint, when using `less`:
-* down-arrow moves a line at a time
+* down / up arrow moves a line at a time
 * space moves a page at a time
 * q quits